Accessibility Compliance (AODA)

 Persons needing the assistance of walkers, scooters, oxygen tanks, wheelchairs, or service persons may use any or all services they require when visiting our hospital.
-Our facility is a non-smoking environment and therefore no flames should pose a risk to any persons using an oxygen tank.
-Our staff will try to provide as much help as is needed when bringing in pets for services, or with carry-outs to the car when purchasing pet food.
+Our facility is a non-smoking environment, and therefore no flames should pose a risk to any person using an oxygen tank.
+Our staff will try to provide as much help as is needed when bringing in pets for services or with carry-outs to the car when purchasing pet food.

 For visually impaired persons, we will identify ourselves and our position within the hospital.
 We will describe findings on your pet’s health exams or lab work.
 We will describe printed treatment plans and associated costs.
 We will provide you with a copy to take home, allowing you to have a non-visually impaired person review this document with you.
 We will be happy to show a non-visually impaired person (family member, friend or support worker) how to medicate your pet should medications be dispensed during your appointment.
 Persons who are visually impaired may request any staff member to read aloud this page or any other on our website to gather any information they require on the care of their pet.
 Customers can be told locations on our website to find required information that their computer can read aloud to them.
 If a handout is required, we can generally email you a copy or a link to the information requested to your email address.
 Staff can offer/ provide an elbow to help guide visually impaired persons around the clinic if they need/request it.